glepretre/angular-pubsub/README.md

 ## Unsubscribing from a topic

-When the client don't need to receive messages anymore, and to avoid memory leaks, it is recommanded to unsubscribe
+When the client does not need to receive messages anymore, and to avoid memory leaks, it is recommended to unsubscribe.

 ```javascript
 PubSub.unsubscribe(topic, callbackToUnregister);